rigglet/rigglet/README.md

 <br/>

 ## **Featured Projects**
-I am constantly working on projects with the goal of gaining a deeper knowledge of the technologies of the MERN stack and the underlying prinicples of the web.
+I am consistantly working on projects with the goal of gaining a deeper knowledge of the technologies of the MERN stack and the underlying prinicples of the web.

 You can jump to some of them on Github here...
 More information about these can be found on my portfolio website [neilrigg.com](https://www.neilrigg.com/ "neilrigg.com")